mwaba-thomas/mwaba-thomas/README.md

 - 👋 Hi, I’m Thomas Mwaba
 - I have a BSC in Applied Mathematics and AWS Certified Developer Associate
-- I am currently learning Data Structures and Algorithmns and  Numerical Methods for Partial Differential Equations
+- I am currently learning Data Structures and Algorithmns and  MATLAB
 - 📫 You can reach me on linkedin, linkedin.com/in/thomas-mwaba/

 <!---